Buy Rogers Corp.: Arms Dealer To Megatrends In 5G, ADAS, And HEVs/EVs

 Source: WSJ, “Manufacturing Shows Stability in U.S., Asia,” January 2, 2020

 ROG certainly bears risks.
 The trade dispute with China is forcing US and Chinese companies to rethink the risks of a global supply chain.[15]
 While ROG is supplying to suppliers of Huawei for communication infrastructure, it is notable that Huawei shipped a handset without the direct use of US suppliers.[16]
-While the EV market has incredible growth in the pipeline, the near term has been weak China due to a reduction in subsidies.
+While the EV market has incredible growth in the pipeline, the Chinese market has been weak due to a reduction in subsidies on July 2019.
 While the macro backdrop has been shifting rather rapidly in recent periods, ROG’s other end markets have seen the impact from slower global industrial production and the tentative recovery could falter.
 Lastly, after posting several quarters that have disappointed the market in some shape or form in 2019, it will be harder for ROG to argue for a higher multiple until the cadence turns favorable.
 Note, the estimates referenced here assume ROG grows sales and profits at a healthier pace than is discounted by published analyst estimates.

 To conclude, ROG supplies high performance materials and components into two of the more compelling growth trends in the global economy.
 First, 5G wireless deployment is underway and is a meaningful revenue opportunity for the company.
 Second, the electrification of transportation which includes safety features and the massive share gains from EV and HEVs benefit Rogers’ business and there have even been a couple recent positive data points from China including less EV subsidy cuts[17] and the opening of Tesla’s factory[18].
 These drivers are in place for 2020 and beyond while a mild cyclical recovery is underway in the global economy.
 Lastly, there has been some progress on the trade front with an initial trade deal[19] signed.
 Combined, these factors are likely to help Rogers regain a strong earnings growth cadence in the years ahead.
 With margin expansion leveraging revenue growth over the next several years, Rogers can again aim towards its profit goals which imply $10+ in EPS, and in turn a $200+ share price (+50%).